jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.072.jpeg)

-######## An object symbol as a pointer to a procedure symbol: Implicit return value reference.
+######## An object symbol as a pointer to a command symbol: Implicit return value reference.

-You can also let an object symbol point to a procedure symbol.
+You can also let an object symbol point to a command symbol.

 ![](images/Input%20Output%20Parameter%20Passings.073.jpeg)